AjSchaff/AjSchaff.github.io/readme.md

 # PINTS & PAINT

-**This is an idea for a website I had to bring the hobby of Warhammer 40k to live with battle reports**
+**This is an idea for a website I had to bring the hobby of Warhammer 40k to life with battle reports**